itchio/itch.io/docs/creators/how-buying-works.md

 $index

-There are a few ways a potential buyer can initiate the purchase process.
-The most common is a game's page on itch.io.
+There are several ways for a potential buyer to initiate the purchase process.
+The most common method is through a game's page on itch.io.
 Other options include the [embeddable widget][widget] and the [JavaScript popup API][api-javascript].
-All of these methods end in the same place on a successful purchase: the game's download page.
+Regardless of the method used, all successful purchases lead to the game's download page.

-In order to have a purchasable game on itch.io you must add a payments account.
-You can do so from the [*User settings* page][user-settings-payment].
+To sell a game on itch.io, you must add a payments account.
+This can be done from the [*User Settings* page][user-settings-payment].

 ## The purchase dialog

-The purchase dialog is opened buy clicking the *Buy Now* button on the game's page below the description.
+The purchase dialog can be opened by clicking the *Buy Now* button located on the itch.io project page.
+If the game is priced at $$0 or listed as Pay What You Want, this dialog will appear when you click the *Download Now* button.

 $image_carousel{
   "/static/images/developers/buying/thumbs/dialog.png",
   caption = "itch.io's purchase dialog"
 }

-The purchase dialog has some noteworthy components.
-The first thing you might notice is the input for amount paid.
-All purchases on itch.io are *pay what you want above the minimum*.
-The buyer is free to change this field to an amount they think is fair.
-If you've set a default price on the *Edit game* page then you'll see that filled in automatically.
+The purchase dialog contains several noteworthy components.
+The first thing you might notice is the input for the amount paid.
+All purchases on itch.io operate on a *pay what you want above the minimum* basis.
+The buyer is free to modify this field to an amount they deem fair.
+If you've set a default price on the *Edit game* page, this will be automatically filled in.

-Below the price input is the file list.
-The file list is a very effective way to encourage a buyer to pay more for your game if you have individually priced content.
-In the example above there's a soundtrack if the buyer chooses to pay
+Located below the price input, you'll find the file list.
+If your project has any individually priced files, they can be selected from this list to automatically increase the buyer's payment amount.
+For instance, in the example image above, a soundtrack is available if the buyer opts to pay $$6 or more.
-$6 or above.
-If the buyer clicks the tier they want then their purchase amount is automatically increased if necessary to allow access to the file after purchasing.
+Clicking this will set their purchase price to $$6 if the amount they've previously decided on is lower.

 $link_btn{"Learn more about pricing",
   $url_for{"docs", { splat = "creators/pricing" }}}

-After the file list you'll see the tip buttons.
-These encourage a buyer to add a little extra to their purchase with a single click.
+After the file list, you'll see the tip buttons.
+These encourage buyers to add a little extra to their purchase with a single click.

-If the buyer wants to give the game as a gift they can toggle the gift checkbox.
+Additionally, if the buyer wants to give the project as a gift, they can toggle the gift checkbox.

-Lastly we have the payment buttons.
-In this example two payment providers are shown.
-On your purchase dialogs only the payment providers you've configured will show up.

-What happens next depends on who you select.
-Here are screenshots of the two
-providers:

-$image_carousel{
-  "/static/images/developers/buying/thumbs/paypal.png",
-  "/static/images/developers/buying/thumbs/stripe.png",
-  crop = true,
-  height = 150,
-  width = 200
-}

-Each path will step the buyer through entering payment information, then validate that the purchase has been completed.
-After completing all the necessary steps the buyer is then redirected to the game's download page on **itch.io**.
+Lastly, we have the payment buttons.
+These can vary depending on the methods configured by the seller's account, and can provide multiple options for the buyer.
+Depending on the option chosen, the potential buyer will be taken to the checkout page of the respective method.
+(For example, with PayPal, the buyer will be taken to PayPal.com to complete their payment.)

+Upon successfully completing the payment, the buyer is either shown the form to send a gift if they selected the gift option, or they are redirected to their access page for their purchase.

 $link_btn{"Learn about payment options & VAT",
   $url_for{"docs", { splat = "creators/payments" }}}

-## After the purchase
+## Accessing the purchase

-The download page is the first thing the buyer sees after buying a game.
-Here is what it looks like:
+A successful payment will generate a ["Download Key"][download-keys], which is a unique URL that grants access to the product that has been paid for.
+Here's what it might look
+like:

 $image_carousel{
+  {
-  "/static/images/developers/buying/thumbs/download_page.png",
+    src = "/static/images/developers/buying/thumbs/download_page.png",
+    href = "/static/images/developers/buying/download_page.png"
+  },
   caption = "itch.io's purchase dialog"
 }

-At the top of the page is a detailed description of the transaction and any important information regarding how the download page works.
+At the top of the page, there is a detailed description of the transaction and any important information regarding how the download page functions.

 It reads: